Secrets

 When developing locally with cargo shuttle run

-, you can use a different set of secrets.
-If you add a Secrets.dev.toml
+, you can use a different set of secrets by adding a Secrets.dev.toml

 If you don’t have a Secrets.dev.toml